Spousal Support and Alimony

 • The ability of the payer spouse to support the recipient and still support themself

-Spousal support may be court-ordered for a set period of time, or it may be for the longer term.
+Courts order spousal support for set periods of time, including long-term awards.
 This is especially true if a spouse is older, disabled, or ill.
 If the divorce decree doesn't specify a spousal support termination date, payments must continue until the court orders otherwise.

 Spousal support can end when the payer dies, although that isn't necessarily automatic.
 In cases where the recipient spouse is unlikely to become gainfully employed due to age or health considerations, the court may order support from the payer's estate or life insurance proceeds.